Staggered Sentencing for Repeat Drunk Driving Offenders

 - Results: The incidence of recidivism, or crime relapse, has been reduced among offenders given staggered sentences, by comparison to offenders given traditional DWI sentences.
 The program has also reduced the average cost of jail time that otherwise would have been served from a full sentence.

 In 2011, approximately 40 percent of the DWI arrests in Minnesota were made on offenders with prior DWI convictions.
 Many rural courts lack the financial resources to develop a "DWI collaborative team" model.
 District Judge James Dehn in Isanti County, Minnesota developed the staggered sentencing model to reduce the likelihood of repeat DWI offences.
-The judge-driven program aims to improve public safety while providing assistance for offenders in addressing substance abuse issues.
+The judge-driven program aims to improve public safety while providing opportunities for rehabilitation and accountability for those abusing substances.

 The Staggered Sentencing model, Minnesota Statute 169A.275 Subdivision 6(b), allows repeat DWI offenders who successfully comply with the program's conditions of release, the opportunity to reduce their total sentence.
 A DWI offender would serve a portion of his/her sentence, then if able to prove sobriety, he/she could request to have the remaining sentence waived.
 Under staggered sentencing, the time in jail is broken down into equal segments and spread out over 3 or more consecutive years.

 The following are key components of the Staggered Sentencing model: